TITLE 6 PRIMARY AND SECONDARY EDUCATION

 L. The board shall be addressed according to the following procedures.

 (1) An individual may speak on any item that appears on the adopted agenda, before a final vote is taken, by notifying and subsequently being recognized by the president or vice-president.
-The president or vice-president may, at his discretion, limit the time any individual or entity is allotted to make a presentation and the president or vice-president may, in his discretion, limit the time allotted for any subject.
+The president or vice-president may, at their discretion, limit the time any individual or entity is allotted to make a presentation and the president or vice-president may, at their discretion, limit the time allotted for any subject.

-(2) A person with a matter to present to the board shall submit the request in writing with appropriate supporting materials four days in advance of a regularly scheduled meeting, 24 hours in advance of a special meeting and three hours in advance of an emergency meeting.
+(2) A person with a matter to present to the board shall submit the request in writing with appropriate supporting materials six working business days in advance of a regularly scheduled meeting, 24 hours in advance of a special meeting and five hours in advance of an emergency meeting.

 M. The board retains and reserves unto itself all powers, rights, authority, duties and responsibilities conferred upon and vested in it by the constitution of the state of New Mexico and statutes, including those prescribed by Sections 22-29-1 et. seq.
-NMSA 1978, and such other power and authority as may be conferred upon the board from time to time.
-In execution of those powers and duties specifically provided by law, the board has the following general power and authority to:
+NMSA 1978, and such other power and authority as may be conferred upon the board as necessary.
+In the execution of those powers and duties specifically provided by law, the board has the following general power and authority to:

 (1) exercise general control and management of the authority, third party administrators, consultants retained by the authority and other agents, servants and employees;